apache/incubator-weex-ui/packages/wxc-tab-page/README.md

 > Tab page make it easy to switch between different views

 !> The effect of sliding with hand is based on [BindingX](https://alibaba.github.io/bindingx/) feature.
-Make sure your app [support it](https://github.com/alibaba/weex-ui/issues/6).
+Make sure your app [install it](https://github.com/alibaba/bindingx#installation).

 ### Rule
 - Allow configuration of the head, support `Binding` gesture to follow the effect.